DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 4. GitHub-hosted ARM64 builds the AArch64 Vulkan runner; real Orin hardware performs the final GPU qualification.
 5. GitHub-hosted x86-64 builds the x86 Vulkan runner; the same artifact is qualified with NVIDIA and AMD ICDs.
+Intel uses the same artifact but remains provisional until it completes the hardware matrix.
 6. An ephemeral A733 self-hosted runner builds and tests the AWNN/VIPLite runtime because the vendor toolchain and NPU are board-specific.
 7. Download the workflow artifacts independently, verify their SHA-256 values,